cmu-transparency/tool-qii/README.md

 # qii
 QII Code from Datta-Sen-Zick Oakland'16

-To try on the adult dataset:
-Run python qii.py adult
+To try on the adult dataset run: python qii.py adult --show-plot

 To see additional options:
 Run python qii.py -h